mica5/check_drlin_site_for_updates/README.md

 # check_drlin_site_for_updates
-check Dr. Lin's site for file updates
+Check Dr. Lin's site for file updates.
+This is for Dr. Lin's CS157A.
+It's difficult to keep track of all the changing files/assignments/requirements of this class, and this script is intended to make it easier to keep up with changes.

 # Usage